 31And speak to the Israelite people, as follows: This shall be an anointing oil sacred to Me throughout the ages.
 32It must not be rubbed on any person’s body, and you must not make anything like it in the same proportions; it is sacred, to be held sacred by you.
 33Whoever compounds its like, or puts any of it on a layman, shall be cut off from his kin.

 34And the LORD said to Moses: Take the herbs stacte, onycha, and galbanum—these herbs together with pure frankincense; let there be an equal part of each.
 35Make them into incense, a compound expertly blended, refined, pure, sacred.
 36Beat some of it into powder, and put some before the Pact in the Tent of Meeting, where I will meet with you; it shall be most holy to you.
 37But when you make this incense, you must not make any in the same proportions for yourselves; it shall be held by you sacred to the LORD.
-Whoever makes any like it, to smell of it, shall be cut off from his kin.
+38Whoever makes any like it, to smell of it, shall be cut off from his kin.

 31 1The LORD spoke to Moses: 2See, I have singled out by name Bezalel son of Uri son of Hur, of the tribe of Judah.
 3I have endowed him with a divine spirit of skill, ability, and knowledge in every kind of craft; 4to make designs for work in gold, silver, and copper, 5to cut stones for setting and to carve wood—to work in every kind of craft.
 6Moreover, I have assigned to him Oholiab son of Ahisamach, of the tribe of Dan; and I have also granted skill to all who are skillful, that they may make everything that I have commanded you: 7the Tent of Meeting, the Ark for the Pact and the cover upon it, and all the furnishings of the Tent; 8the table and its utensils, the pure lampstanda and all its fittings, and the altar of incense; 9the altar of burnt offering and all its utensils, and the laver and its stand; 10the serviceb vestments, the sacral vestments of Aaron the priest and the vestments of his sons, for their service as priests; 11as well as the anointing oil and the aromatic incense for the sanctuary.
 Just as I have commanded you, they shall do.